Back

 John Oxley leaves Sydney on the cutter Mermaid to assess Port Curtis, Moreton Bay and Port Bowen

-OCTOBER 13
+October 13

 New Supreme Court of NSW constituted.
 Letters Patent sealed, known as Third Charter of Justice (Court opened May 1824)

-Vessel 'Mars' 30 ton sloop built at Newcastle
+Vessel Mars 30 ton sloop built at Newcastle

 Exploration of Brisbane River by John Oxley

-Captain Gillman appointed Magistrate at Newcastle
+Captain Henry Gillman appointed Magistrate at Newcastle